 EL PASO, Texas (CBSDFW.COM/AP) — A gunman armed with a rifle opened fire in an El Paso shopping area packed with as many as 3,000 people during the busy back-to-school season, leaving 22 dead and more than two dozen injured, police said.

 Hours later, there was another mass shooting across the country.
 Police in Dayton, Ohio, said nine people were killed by a shooter who was shot to death by responding officers.READ MORE: Cat Rescued From Busy Fort Worth Freeway Gets Unique Name

-Authorities are investigating the possibility the Saturday shooting in El Paso was a hate crime, working to confirm whether a racist, anti-immigrant screed posted online shortly beforehand was written by the man arrested in the attack on the border city.
+Authorities are investigating the possibility that the Saturday shooting in El Paso was a hate crime, working to confirm whether a racist, anti-immigrant screed posted online shortly beforehand was written by the man arrested in the attack on the border city.

 Despite initial reports of possible multiple gunmen, the man in custody is believed to be the only shooter, police said.

-Governor Greg Abbott issued the following statement:
+Governor Greg Abbott later issued the following statement:

 Today, the El Paso community was struck by a heinous and senseless act of violence.
 Our hearts go out to the victims of this horrific shooting and to the entire community in this time of loss.
 While no words can provide the solace needed for those impacted by this event, I ask that all Texans join Cecilia and me in offering our prayers for the victims and their families.
 The state of Texas and the Department of Public Safety are assisting the El Paso Police Department as they conduct their investigation.
 We have deployed troopers, special agents, Texas Rangers, tactical teams, and aircraft to the scene in a support role.
 The state of Texas will do everything it can to ensure justice is delivered to the perpetrators of this heinous act.

-“But I thought they were hits, like roof construction,” Quezada, 39, said of the shots.
+“I thought they were hits, like roof construction,” Quezada said.

-Eleven other victims ages 35 to 82 were being treated at Del Sol Medical Center, hospital spokesman Victor Guerrero said.READ MORE: Dallas Law Enforcement Offices Coming Together To Help Domestic Violence Victims
+Eleven other victims, ages 35 to 82, were being treated at Del Sol Medical Center, hospital spokesman Victor Guerrero said.READ MORE: Dallas Law Enforcement Offices Coming Together To Help Domestic Violence Victims

 Residents quickly volunteered to give blood to the injured.

-Democratic presidential candidate and former Texas congressman Beto O’Rourke, who is from El Paso and was at a candidate forum Saturday in Las Vegas, appeared shaken after receiving news of the shooting in his hometown.
+Democratic presidential candidate and former Texas Congressman Beto O’Rourke, who is from El Paso and was at a candidate forum Saturday in Las Vegas, appeared shaken after receiving news of the shooting in his hometown.

 El Paso Mayor Dee Margo said police were investigating whether a document posted online shortly before the shooting was written by Crusius.
 In it, the writer expresses concern that an influx of Hispanics into the United States will replace aging white voters, potentially turning Texas blue in upcoming elections and swinging the White House to the Democrats.

-The writer also is critical of Republicans for what he described as close ties to corporations and degradation of the environment.
+The writer was also critical of Republicans for what he described as close ties to corporations and degradation of the environment.
 Though a Twitter account that appears to belong to Crusius included pro-Trump posts praising the plan to build more border wall, the writer of the online document says his views on race predated Trump’s campaign and that any attempt to blame the president for his actions was “fake news.”